-Do not take PIQRAY® (alpelisib) if you have had a severe allergic reaction to PIQRAY or are allergic to any of the ingredients in PIQRAY.
+Do not take PIQRAY if you have had a severe allergic reaction to PIQRAY or are allergic to any of the ingredients in PIQRAY.

 PIQRAY may cause serious side effects, including:

-- Severe allergic reactions: Tell your health care provider or get medical help right away if you have trouble breathing, flushing, rash, fever, or fast heart rate during treatment with PIQRAY
+- Severe allergic reactions: Tell your health care provider or get medical help right away if you have trouble breathing, swelling of the face or throat, flushing, rash, fever, or fast heart rate during treatment with PIQRAY

 - Severe skin reactions: Tell your health care provider or get medical help right away if you get severe rash or rash that keeps getting worse, reddened skin, flu-like symptoms, blistering of the lips, eyes or mouth, blisters on the skin or skin peeling, with or without fever

-- High blood sugar levels (hyperglycemia): Hyperglycemia is common with PIQRAY and can be severe.
+- High blood sugar levels (hyperglycemia): Hyperglycemia is common with PIQRAY and may be severe.
 Your health care provider will monitor your blood sugar levels before you start and during treatment with PIQRAY.
-Your health care provider may monitor your blood sugar levels more often if you have a history of Type 2 diabetes.
-Tell your health care provider right away if you develop symptoms of hyperglycemia, including excessive thirst, dry mouth, urinate more often than usual or have a higher amount of urine than normal, or increased appetite with weight loss
+Your health care provider may monitor your blood sugar levels more often if you have a history of type 2 diabetes.
+Tell your health care provider right away if you develop symptoms of hyperglycemia, including excessive thirst, dry mouth, urinating more often than usual or having a higher amount of urine than normal, increased appetite with weight loss, confusion, nausea, vomiting, fruity odor on breath, difficulty breathing, or dry or flushed skin

 - Lung problems (pneumonitis): Tell your health care provider right away if you develop new or worsening symptoms of lung problems, including shortness of breath or trouble breathing, cough, or chest pain

-- Diarrhea: Diarrhea is common with PIQRAY and can be severe.
-Severe diarrhea can lead to the loss of too much body water (dehydration) and kidney problems.
-If you develop diarrhea during treatment with PIQRAY, tell your health care provider right away.
-Your health care provider may tell you to drink more fluids or take medicines to treat diarrhea
+- Diarrhea or colitis (inflammation of your intestines): Diarrhea is common with PIQRAY and may be severe.
+Severe diarrhea can lead to the loss of too much body water (dehydration) and kidney injury.
+Tell your health care provider right away, if you develop diarrhea, stomach-area (abdominal) pain, or see mucus or blood in your stool during treatment with PIQRAY.
+Your health care provider may tell you to drink more fluids or take medicines to treat diarrhea or colitis

 Your health care provider may tell you to decrease your dose, temporarily stop your treatment, or completely stop your treatment with PIQRAY if you get certain serious side effects.